 Argentine cuisine can be described as a cultural blending of indigenous, Mediterranean, Italian and Spanish influences.
 Red meat like beef is common, and Argentine asado (barbeque) is a national dish.
-Other foods might include empanadas, pasta, potatoes, and vegetables, etc. You should expect a lot of Italian-type meals, such as milanesa.
+Other foods include empanadas, pasta, potatoes, and vegetables, etc. You should expect a lot of Italian-type meals, such as milanesa (like chicken fried steak with potatoes and a salad).
 All three meals will be provided in your host family and the main meal is eaten around 1pm.

-Unless you have an actual food allergy, it is only polite to try whatever you are offered.
-Do not expect your family to prepare special meals for you--remember that you should expect to be treated as part of the family, not a special guest.
+Unless you have an actual food allergy, it is polite and strongly encouraged that you try to eat the food you are offered.
+Do not expect your family to prepare special meals for you, remember that you are now part of the family, not a special guest.
 However, do ask your family to peel all your fruits and to cook all your vegetables.

-Meals are considered family time, unless the work/study schedule makes it necessary to bring your lunch.
+Meals are considered family time, unless the work / study schedule makes it necessary to bring your lunch.
 Some U.S. students are in the habit of taking their meals to their rooms at home; this is not acceptable behavior in Argentina.
+In general, the expectation is that you will join the family's daily routine and schedule.